BLOG |

 In China, for instance, employers are required to pay severance equal to one month's salary for each year of service, capped at three times the local average monthly wage (source).
 Indonesia's labor law mandates a combination of severance, long-service, and compensation payments, which can add up to 30+ months of wages depending on tenure and reason for termination (source).

 Missteps here can lead to wrongful dismissal claims, union disputes, or expensive litigation.
-An EOR ensures your offboarding process aligns with each country’s statutory framework — avoiding overpayment, underpayment, or compliance breaches.
+Professional employment services ensure your offboarding process aligns with each country's statutory framework — avoiding overpayment, underpayment, or compliance breaches.

 Even after operations stop, your tax and payroll responsibilities continue until deregistration is complete — a process that often takes 6 to 18 months in countries like China or India (source).